ericoporto/ags-manual-wiki/UpgradeTo361.md

 ## Upgrading to AGS 3.6.1

-3.6.1 is a minor update, focusing on performance and convenience of existing features, but there are few things that should be mentioned in regards to moving your existing game projects from previous versions.
+3.6.1 is a minor update, focusing on performance and convenience of existing features.
+There are no breaking changes to the game settings or script, but there are few things that should be mentioned.

 ### Log Panel in the Editor